Uniqueness and root-Lipschitz regularity for a degenerate heat equation: Introduction

 \subsection{Acknowledgments}

+We thank Hongjie Dong for his assistance with the intermediate Schauder estimate in Proposition~\ref{prop:transformed}, which supersedes a more complicated earlier argument.

-The authors were supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship program under grants no.~DMS-2002118 (AD) and DMS-2103383 (CG).
+The authors were supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship program through grants DMS-2002118 (AD) and DMS-2103383 (CG).
 Much of the work was completed while AD was at NYU Courant.